Animorphs: Shattered Reality: Reception

 Reception of the game was considerably poor.
 It received an average review score of 47.6% according to review aggregator Game Rankings.
 Frank Provo of GameSpot gave the game a score of 3.5 out of 10, saying that while the characters "animate fluidly" and praising the level and sound design, he also says the game "stumbles... in terms of gameplay and longevity," consisting of mostly jumping.
-Jeremy Conrad of IGN gave it a similar review, saying that "the game is just so interesting your main challenge will be to stay awake throughout each level."
+Jeremy Conrad of IGN gave it a similar review, saying that "the game is just so boring your main challenge will be to stay awake throughout each level."
 Like Provo, he also states that the player characters are only able to "run and jump," and "cannot attack."
 He praised the background and environment textures, but criticized the character and enemy models, saying "it almost looks as if the same polygonal model was used for all four characters, with the only difference being the personalities."